lambda-feedback/user-documentation/docs/releases/status.md

 The severity is used to decide how much we invest in preventative measures, detection, mitigation plans, and rehearsals.

+## 2025 December 4th: Brief DB outage (Severity: LOW):

+### Timeline (GMT/UTC)

+10:58 DB was unavailable for a few seconds, affecting about 20 users (e.g. page won't load)

+11:14 Alerts automatically created

+11:15 Developers responded

+11:40 Decision and action

+11:45 Incident over

+### Analysis

+The incident was triggered by a mistake by a developer on the DB configuration, which triggered a DB restart.
+Restart was successful so issues only arose during the brief restart period.

+The analysis and decision concluded that the configuration needed to be reverted, and the DB restarted again.

+The DB connections to the app remained open during the configuration change, avoiding any need for users to re-authenticate.
+This minimised the impact of the incident, but meant the quickest and safest response required a second restart.

+### Actions

+We have implemented protections against destructive actions on the DB, increasing barriers to this type of event.

+We have increased user security requirements to confgure the DB (this incident was not security related, but it was a useful prompt).

+Second-developer reviews are now required before any DB configuration changes are required.

+Developers should only make configuration changes when fully aware of the consequences and able to handle the process

+We have documented the error messages that correspond to this issue, to make detection faster and more accurate in future.

+N=20, effect = 4, duration = 0.01.
+Severity = 0.008 (LOW)

 ## 2025 November 18th: Some evaluation functions failing (Severity: LOW):

 Some evaluation functions returned errors.